nestybox/sysbox-ee/docs/troubleshoot.md

 ## Nestybox Shiftfs Module Error

-When creating a container, the following error indicates that the Nestybox Shiftfs module is required by Sysvisor but is not loaded in the Linux kernel:
+When creating a system container, the following error indicates that the Nestybox Shiftfs module is required by Sysvisor but is not loaded in the Linux kernel:

 ```bash
 # docker run --runtime=sysvisor-runc -it debian:latest